-Make sure you are submitting the current Memorandum of Agreement revised for the Spring 2020 semester.
+Make sure you are completing the electronic version of the Memorandum of Agreement revised for the Summer 2020 and Fall 2020 semesters.
 The legal department of Texas State University has directed changes that must now be included, including signatures of the CLAS Department Chair and Dean of the College of Education.

 Submit the following before the semester begins:

 - Liability Insurance in effect for the duration of the semester